webaverse/docs/docs/other-projects.md

 MetaRTC is a Metaverse party system.
 It abstracts WebRTC into rooms of peers, using a presence server to negotiate P2P connections.

-The presence server is located <a href="https://github.com/exokitxr/exokit-backend" target="_blank" rel="noopener noreferrer">here</a>.
+You can find the code <a href="https://github.com/webaverse/metartc2" target="_blank" rel="noopener noreferrer">at GitHub</a> for further details.